HansKristian-Work/vkd3d-proton/README.md

 ## Using VKD3D

-VKD3D can be used by projects that target Direct3D 12 as a drop-in replacement at build-time with some modest source modifications.
+VKD3D can be used by projects targeting Direct3D 12 as an alternative at the time of construction with some modest source changes.

-If VKD3D is available when building Wine, then Wine will use it to support Direct3D 12 applications.
+If VKD3D is available when building Wine, Wine will use it for support Direct3D Applications 12.

 ## Environment variables

-Most of the environment variables used by VKD3D are for debugging purposes.
-The environment variables are not considered a part of API and might be changed or removed in the future versions of VKD3D.
+Most of the environment variables used by VKD3D are debugged.
+The environment variables are not part of the API and can be changed or removed in future versions of VKD3D.

-Some of debug variables are lists of elements.
+Some debug variables are item lists.
 Elements must be separated by commas or semicolons.

  - `VKD3D_CONFIG` - a list of options that change the behavior of libvkd3d.